luismond/tm2tb/README.md

 ### Translation and localization

-Bilingual term lists play a crucial role in quality assurance during translation and localization projects.
+- Bilingual term lists play a crucial role in quality assurance during translation and localization projects.

+### Machine translation

-- Machine translation: bilingual terminology is used to fine-tune MT models
+- Bilingual terminology is used to fine-tune MT models

+### Foreign language teaching

-- Foreign language teaching: bilingual term lists are used can be used as a teaching resource
+- Bilingual term lists are used can be used as a teaching resource

+### Transcreation
-- Transcreation: creative, non-literal translations can be extracted as suggestions from bilingual data
+- Creative, non-literal translations can be extracted from bilingual data

 ## What is tm2tb's approach?